 It's a touch cheaper than the Fitbit Charge 2 as well, so it may be the perfect Fitbit tracker for you.

-If you're considering buying a Fitbit for a loved one this year you can't go wrong with the Flex 2.
-It has great fitness tracking on board and a super subtle design that's bound to appeal to almost everyone.
+If you're considering buying a Flex 2 for yourself, it has great fitness tracking on board and a super subtle design that's bound to appeal to almost everyone.
 The only thing it's seriously lacking is a screen, so for an upgrade consider a Versa instead.

 Read the full Fitbit Flex 2 review

 What's next?
 The Fitbit Inspire fits the slot where the Fitbit Flex 2 used to be, so don't expect to be able to buy a Fitbit Flex 3 anytime soon.

 Screen: Yes | Heart rate tracker: Yes | Waterproof: Yes | Activity tracking: Yes | GPS: No, only connected | Battery life: 3-4 days | Compatibility: Android/iOS

 This is a remarkably similar product to the original Fitbit Versa below, but it has dropped a couple of features so the company can sell it for a lower price.
 That price isn't always that much cheaper, so we'd recommend checking deals on the original Fitbit Versa (and now the Fitbit Versa 2) before opting for the Fitbit Versa Lite.

 You'll get connected GPS, a solid heart rate tracker and a variety of smartwatch features with the Fitbit Versa Lite.
 You need to know it won't be able to track swims, doesn't have storage for music and there's also no Fitbit Pay.